Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Equilibrium density via free probability for and

-where "norm." denotes the fixed norm of the characteristic polynomial of $D_n$.
+where ``norm.'' denotes the fixed norm of the characteristic polynomial of $D_n$.
 We observe that the leading order is independent of $n$.
-For the $i$th order correction in $\beta$, we find
+For the $i$-th order correction in $\beta$, we find

-for $i=1,\ldots,n$.
+for $i=1,\dots,n$.
 For the calculation of the equilibrium density, we need the polynomial built by the variances of the coefficients of $\mathcal{P}_n^T(z)$.
 Therefore, we have to estimate the correction to each coefficient separately and calculate its variance.
-For $z^{n-1}$ we have only one contribution coming from the first correction term in \eqref{eq-expansion in order of beta}.
-Using the independence of the matrix elements of $D$, as we did previously, it is clear that the variance splits and we obtain a correction of order $o\left(\frac{1}{\beta}\right)$ for the second highest coefficient in $z$.
+For $z^{n-1}$, we have only one contribution coming from the first correction term in \eqref{eq-expansion in order of beta}.
+Using the independence of the matrix elements of $D$, as we did previously, it is clear that the variance splits and we obtain a correction of order $o\bigl(\frac{1}{\beta}\bigr)$ for the second highest coefficient in~$z$.
 Hence, we conclude that

-where the $Q_{n-i}^{D_i}(2n|z|^2)$ is the polynomial of the variances of all $(n-i)\times (n-i)$ dimensional sub-matrices of $H$ for $i=1,\ldots,n$.
+where the $Q_{n-i}^{D_i}\bigl(2n|z|^2\bigr)$ is the polynomial of the variances of all $((n-i)\times (n-i))$-dimensional sub-matrices of $H$ for $i=1,\dots,n$.
 We estimate the leading order in $n$ by

 where we find that the first correction term in orders of $\beta$ is massively suppressed in the large $n$-limit.
 This is the reason that the radial density of the general and the symmetric tridiagonal ensemble shows universality in $\beta$ in the large $n$-limit.
-This contrasts with the behaviour for $n=2$, which is discussed in Appendix \ref{app-n=2}.
+This contrasts with the behaviour for $n=2$, which is discussed in Appendix~\ref{app-n=2}.

-In the non-symmetric ensemble, we have that the coefficients of the polynomial $Q^G_n(|z|^2)$ still contain an explicit $\beta$-dependence (cf. Prop. \ref{prop-explicit form Q G}) which makes the study of the correction terms much more evolved. \end{Remark}
+In the non-symmetric ensemble, we have that the coefficients of the polynomial $Q^G_n\bigl(|z|^2\bigr)$ still contain an explicit $\beta$-dependence (cf.\ Proposition~\ref{prop-explicit form Q G}) which makes the study of the correction terms much more evolved. \end{Remark}

 We conclude by determining the moments of our radially symmetric logarithmic density. \begin{Lemma} The radial moments of the rotational symmetric density $\rho^{L}(z)$ for the general and symmetric ensemble $L=T,S$ are defined by